 The exposure draft comment period closed on March 12, 2025.
-At its September 2025 meeting, the IASB continued to discuss feedback received on the proposals in the exposure draft related to discount rates.
+At its October 2025 meeting, the IASB continued to redeliberate feedback received on the proposals and discussed ideas for potential application requirements for levies.
+No decisions were made on this topic.